Narigo/sveltekit-boilerplate/README.md

 npm run ci:test
 ```

 With this command, it runs all checks, unit tests, integration and component tests.
+To be able to run this command in MacOS docker environment, use `./cy-all.sh` to enter a bash inside of a container that allows running the cypress tests.